oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 We refer to this process as "parsing" the bytecode root node.
 <!-- We refer to the process of converting a guest program to bytecode (and thereby creating a `BytecodeRootNode`) as parsing. -->

-To parse a program to a bytecode root node, we encode the program in terms of operations.
-We invoke methods on the generated `Builder` class to construct these operations; the builder translates these method calls to a sequence of bytecodes that can be executed by the generated interpreter.

-For this example, let's assume the guest program has already been parsed to an AST as follows:
+For this example, let's assume the guest program can be parsed to an AST with the following node kinds:

 ```java
 class Expr { }